-In Sherbrooke, Québec, where she was born, Céline Genest studied Visual Arts and obtains her DEC (Diplôme d’Études Collégiales).
-She then furthered her studies at l’UQAM in Montreal and completed her bachelor’s in visual arts at l’Université de Moncton, N.B.
+In Sherbrooke, Québec, where she was born, Céline Genest studied Visual Arts and obtained her DEC (Diplôme d’Études Collégiales).
+She then furthered her studies at l’UQAM in Montreal and completed her Bachelor’s in visual arts at l’Université de Moncton, N.B.
 In 2018 she moved from Montreal to Charlo, in Northern New Brunswick where she works from her studio.

-She first starts her twenty-five-year career as a CEGEP teacher in Fashion Illustration and pursued in Visual Arts.
+She started her twenty-five-year career as a CEGEP teacher in fashion illustration and then taught visual arts.
 Her research and explorations of different mediums and techniques in drawing, painting and colour classes impacted her personal work as an artist.
-In Montreal, in advanced workshops, she explored watercolour, pastel, stoneprinting, egg tempera, and on a weekly basis she drew from live model.
+In Montreal, in advanced workshops, she explored watercolour, pastel, stoneprinting, egg tempera, and on a weekly basis she drew from live models.

 Her work is based within a sensory point of view from which she elaborates her ideas in series that are similar.
 Some paintings with more nature evolve in forest surroundings, detailed in highly coloured floral patterns where small human figures support the narrative.
 In other paintings with a more gestural approach, she paints human subjects overlapping and interfering in blurred atmospheres.

-Her work has been displayed in both solo and group exhibits:in galleries and Centre de la Culture in Moncton, N.B., Montreal, The Laurentians, La Mauricie and Baie-Saint-Paul, Québec.
+Her work has been displayed in both solo and group exhibits in private and public galleries in Moncton, NB, Montréal, The Laurentians, La Mauricie and Baie-Saint-Paul in Québec.
 Press coverage includes: L’Acadie Nouvelle, La Presse de Montréal, Magazine Arts and art exhibit catalogues.

 Inquiring on the subject, I was amazed by the great number of poems, writings, myths, legends and tales to name a few, where the forest is the main constituent.
 These specific features combined with the floral aesthetics are the basics of my work.
 The compositions often include planes of water bodies.
 This permits to balance a busy surface of floral details.
 Water soothes and suggests moments of poise while mirroring the sky and the environment.